By Jess Beech

 Worried about making a fashion faux pas?
 We’ve broken down the pieces to avoid when deciding what to wear to an interview...

 - Ill-fitting clothing: Too big, too small, too long, too short - anything that needs regular adjusting and will cause you to fiddle when you’re nervous is a no-go.
-Best case scenario it’ll only distract you, but worst case the interviewer will notice too.
+In the best-case scenario, it’ll only distract you.
+But worst case, the interviewer will notice too.

 - Uncomfortable shoes: You want to stride into an interview with confidence - not limp your poor, blistered-feet into the room.
 Interview day is not the time to wear a new pair for the first time - wear them in beforehand.

-- Flip flops or siders: The above, however, doesn’t give you the green light to throw on a pair of flip-flops.
+- Flip flops or siders: We know we said your shoes need to be comfortable, but that doesn’t give the green light for throwing on a pair of flip-flops.
 Go for a closed-toe shoe for a professional feel.